duplocloud/terraform-duplocloud-components/modules/tenant/README.md

-## Import tenant to tenant-gh
+## Switching tenant module types

-If your tenant module is using regular `tenant` source, add the following import/move blocks while switching to `tenant-gh` OR you can do the other way around as well
+For example, If your tenant module is using regular `tenant` source, add the following import/move blocks while switching to `tenant-gh` OR you can do the other way around as well

 ```
 source = duplocloud/components/duplocloud//modules/tenant  >  source  = "duplocloud/components/duplocloud//modules/tenant-gh"

+# NOTE: See examples folder for tenant-type
 ```

-See examples folder for tenant2tenant-gh

 ```
 moved {